Diospyros vaccinioides

-Diospyros vaccinioides, the small persimmon, is a herbaceous plant, a member of the Ebenaceae family.
+Diospyros vaccinioides, the small persimmon, is a herbaceous plant, a member of the family Ebenaceae.
 This plant is mainly found in China and it is known to thrive in subtropical biomes.

 Description

 It is a shrub with small, glossy, round leaves; it has small, white, bell-shaped flowers, and purple fruit.
 It has veins that are arranged in a pinnate pattern.
 The plant has a slow growth rate and ranges in size from a shrub to a small tree, It is mainly used for ornamental value which has classified it as endangered.
 It is an evergreen which indicates that the leaves are thick and leathery.
 The leaves can stay on the tree for around 2 or more years and fall at any season.
 The foliage remains green and is functional for more than one growing season.
 This plant flowers in the spring and produces fruit, a small persimmon, in the fall and winter seasons.
 The fruit produced by this plant, small persimmons, are classified as berries.